A short story on my journey onto a self hosted site with SiteGround

 One of the first things I realised I needed to do was to take the leap and buy my own domain name.
 As I already had a blog it was easy to choose my name, I was using it already.
 The next step was to find a webhost and I wanted to choose one who could 1) sort out buying my domain name for me 2) host my site and 3) enable me to continue using WordPress.

-Choosing a Webhost
+Choosing a Webhost (and why I chose SiteGround)

 I did some research, asked other bloggers who they use and I chose SiteGround in the end based on how highly recommended they were.
 Because I know very little about the technical aspects of moving a blog it was important to know that they have a 24/7 help line.
 Also they support WordPress as a CMS (content managing system – ooh I have learnt a little bit), I am so familiar with WordPress, it’s become like a dear friend and I would hate to have to learn how to start all over again from scratch.
+I had also heard that their site security is top notch and having an https site is a requirement nowadays.

 Not only a 24/7 helpline but super fast!